SketchyMaze/guidebook/docs/custom-levels/index.md

 * **Bounded** is the default.
 The camera won't scroll past the top-left corner of the page (0,0), and the level size is capped to 2550x3300, or the approximate size of an 11:9 standard sheet of notebook paper in pixels.
+  You can adjust the boundary size later if you need more room!
 * **No Negative Space** is like Bounded, but the width and height of the level have no boundary.
 Levels can grow "infinitely" to the right and downward but no negative coordinates past the top or left edge.